Christ the King Sunday

 She tried to explain, but no one would listen or understand.
 Finally, a raven flew the broken truth to the top of a tower where the other piece was locked up for safety.
 The pieces were rejoined and shone out with their full message: “You are loved / and so are they.”
 And the people began to comprehend.
 And the earth began to heal.
 (Old Turtle and the Broken Truth, Douglas Wood, illustrations by Jon J. Muth)

-Jesus announced, lived, and inaugurated a new social order.
+In today’s gospel, Jesus announced, lived, and inaugurated a new social order.
 He called it the Reign or Kingdom of God.
 It was the guiding image of his entire ministry.
 It is the subject of Jesus’ inaugural address in Mark 1:15, Matthew 4:17, and Luke 4:14–30.
-It is the theme of his Sermon on the Mount (Matthew 5–7), and the majority of his parables.
+It is the theme of his Sermon on the Mount (Matthew 5–7), and most of his parables.
 In God’s kingdom “You are loved / and so are they.”

 This truth matters.
 We suffer from knowing only part of the truth.
-A partial truth is as misleading as though we had lived a lie.
+A partial truth can be as misleading as a lie.
 The truth, the whole truth, will set us free.
 Jesus offers strong gospel medicine.
 Yet, as Pope Pius XI observed, somehow, we mostly avoid taking the medicine that could heal us.

 “Jesus gets awfully specific in telling us where we can find him.
 Each of the habitations he lists [in today’s gospel] is marked by lack: lack of food, lack of water, lack of hospitality, lack of clothing, lack of health, lack of freedom.
 Christ chooses these places, inhabits these spaces, [then] waits for us to show up.
 Waits, too, for us to recognize those places in ourselves.
 [Jesus] knows that if we haven’t recognized the poverty within our own souls, and how he dwells there, it’s hard to see him and serve him in others without being patronizing.
 (Jan Richardson, The Painted Prayerbook)

-Although grace is not unreasonable, ultimately grace does not yield to reason.
-The real winners look like losers, Jesus said, because they’re the ones that refuse to play the game.
-It is the spirit of Christ active in love for your neighbor that will carry you to victory.
-When people respond to human need, or fail to respond, they are in fact responding, or failing to respond to Christ.
+When we feel lost, the gospel of Jesus points like a compass to show us the way.
+You are loved, and so are they.
+Love God.
+Love your neighbor.
+Love your neighbor as a way of loving God.
+The real winners look like life’s losers, Jesus said, because they’re the ones that refuse to play the game.
+It is the spirit of Christ active in love for your neighbor that will carry us out of the fog of world wars, out of the destructive power of nationalism, out of the natural disaster of economic and ecological ruin.
+Whether you respond to human and non-human need, or fail to respond, you are in fact responding, or failing to respond to Christ.
 You are loved, and so are they.
 Here is gospel medicine for our time.
 Let the people comprehend.
 Let the earth begin to heal.